Get the Latest Copy of our Constitution Below

 Article 9.2: A Special Meeting must consider the specific issues(s) raised for which the special Meeting convened.
 The President & Chief Executive Officer (CEO) shall depending on the perceived urgency of the matter, give notice for “non-emergency matter”.

 Article 9.3: Decisions taken at a Special Meeting shall be ratified at the following regular meeting.

 Article 10.1: The Annual General Meeting of Christians for Peace in Africa shall take place at the end of each year, the last week of December.

 Article 10.2: Thirty (30) days notice in writing shall be given to the Secretary General’s office of Christians for Peace in Africa.
 Such notice shall include the agenda outlining the point of the meeting.

 Article 10.3: Members/partners are entitled to put items through the Secretary General of Christians for Peace in Africa, which they feel should be included in the Agenda.
-The final context shall be responsible of the Management Executive committee.
+The final context shall be responsible for the Management Executive committee.

-Article 10.4: A quorum of two-third (2/3) of Christians for Peace in Africa Members/Partners, including the President & CEO or the Secretary General ie required to validate the proceeding of the AGM, maximum time of five(5) hours or 300 minutes.
+Article 10.4: A quorum of two-third (2/3) of Christians for Peace in Africa Members/Partners, including the President & CEO or the Secretary General ie required to validate the proceeding of the AGM, the maximum time of five(5) hours or 300 minutes.

 Article 10.5: If a quorum is not attainable, the AGM shall be postponed for further two(2) weeks and a notice shall be given to all Members/Partners.